 The ability to simplify means to eliminate the unnecessary so that the necessary may speak, Hans Hofmann.

-Are you stressed out because you have so much work, you are afraid to say “no”, you’re overcommitted at work, your boss expects the impossible, you have too many things on your plate, etc?
-These are the key steps:
+Are you stressed out because you have so many responsibilities and people relying on you, you are afraid or unwilling to say “no” to anyone, you’re overcommitted at work, your boss expects the impossible, and you have too many things on your plate?
+Here are some ways to tackle it.

-- Eliminate unnecessary and time-consuming tasks from your agenda.
+Eliminate unnecessary and time-consuming tasks from your agenda.
 Embrace a less is more philosophy!
+Outsource or automate some of the tedious, difficult, repetitive or time-consuming tasks.

 When you are overwhelmed, tired or stressed, the solution is almost always… less.
 Get rid of something.
 Lots of somethings, Margery.

-- Delegate some activities.
-For example, assign your children certain chores and pay them after the tasks are complete.
+Delegate some activities.
+For example, assign your children certain chores and pay or reward them for doing so.
 They will feel more important, competent, and confident.
-Delegate well and, I can assure you, you will never feel overworked or burned out, and better yet, you will be able to focus on those tasks that are really essential or require your participation.
+Delegate well and, I can assure you, you will never feel overworked or burned out, and better yet, you will be able to focus on those tasks that are really essential or require your participation, creativity, or skills.

-- Learn to say no. Stop before you say “yes” to another task, before you accept any position, an extra holiday job, or you volunteer for something.
+Learn to say no. Stop before saying “yes” to a new task, accepting a new position, an extra holiday job, or volunteering for something.
 Think long and hard about what you are going to commit to and make sure it is the sensible and reasonable thing to do.
 Before you say yes, take a deep breath, and remember you have a choice.
 We always have a choice.

-- Decide how much time you should assign to those peripheral, non-essential tasks and do not give them one minute more of your valuable time.
-Do not try to excel on them, just do them as quickly and efficiently as possible.
+Decide how much time you should assign to those peripheral, non-essential tasks and do not give them one minute more of your valuable time.
+Do not try to excel on them, challenge yourself to do these tasks as quickly and efficiently as possible.

 Be intelligent and efficient especially in non-important tasks.